November 13, 2024

 Debating the impact of FERC's Rule 1920, Abe Silverman of Johns Hopkins told states to "codify, codify, codify" their energy policy goals and policies to ensure PJM has to take them into account in compliance.

-COLLEGE PARK, Md. ― Maryland consumes five times more electricity than it generates, has limited access to transmission in the central and eastern parts of the state and at present has only six projects totaling 1,245 MW in PJM’s interconnection queue.
+COLLEGE PARK, Md. ― Maryland consumes five times more energy than it generates, has limited access to transmission in the central and eastern parts of the state and at present has only six projects totaling 1,245 MW in PJM’s interconnection queue.

 “Maryland, as many of you know, has been a state where transmission has come to die,” said Jason Stanek, executive director of governmental services at PJM, in his opening remarks as moderator for a grid reliability roundtable at the Maryland Clean Energy Summit on Oct.
 7.